- Storytelling: The Key to Retaining Your Ministry’s Christian Identity

 - Is it a pass/fail screen for new board and staff recruits?

 If you didn’t have a recent example of faith factoring in a decision, or if you answered “No” to any of the questions, then you may have a problem with mission drift.
-There is a handy free assessment tool you can use to see how much in danger of mission drift your ministry is.
-(Use the white button partway down the page just after the video to open the assessment.)
+There is a handy free assessment tool you can use to see how much in danger of mission drift your ministry is (starting on page 92 of the Mission True Workbook).

 Both the directors and the senior leader are responsible for guarding against mission drift.
 In fact, in Mission Drift, the authors found that in every case of lost Christian identity, poor board recruitment and governance were driving forces behind mission drift.